clebin/SpectrumAssetMaker/README.md

 |______(objectmap) enemies
 |______(objectmap) collectables
 ```
 This will create the following asm resources.
-With "naming" set to underscores:
+With "naming" set to "underscores":

 ```
 level1_layout